-The two aspects, it seems to me, are indivisible —indeed, more than that, they cannot properly exist without each other.
+The two aspects tenets and intuitive seems to me, are indivisible —indeed, more than that, they cannot properly exist without each other.
 For if we were to take Kouzes’ definition above — and strip it of any element of virtue —then we might reasonably conclude that Stalin or Hitler are as equally great in their leadership qualities as, say, George Washington or Mahatma Gandhi.
 Some dry academics might be comfortable with that assessment, but I’d counter that it’s not how we think and act in everyday life.
 In practice, we describe the former as despots and the latter as heroes, whose qualities we admire and seek to emulate.

 And the key difference is in the values they lived by.

 A while ago I took a walk outside the city and on the trees and rocks were many lichens.
 For centuries, we regarded these humble organisms as a sort of plant, and superficially it’s true that they look a little like moss.
 But, in fact, we now know that they are a combination of a fungus and an alga — a symbiotic life form that exists only because each plays its part.
 Interestingly, they are a superb indicator of our air quality, almost indestructible but flourishing most when environmental conditions are right.
 As an allegory for sustainable leadership, there are few better examples.